akuity/gitops-masterclass-appprojects-template/README.md

 * [Getting Started](docs/getting_started.md)
 * [Workshop](docs/workshop.md)

+## Stuck?
+Need Help Getting Un-Stuck?
+If you have any difficulties during this workshop, [join the Akuity Discord](https://discord.com/invite/dHJBZw6ewT) and ask questions in the **#gitops-masterclass** channel.

 ## Using This Repository

 This repository makes use of [Codespaces](https://github.com/features/codespaces), the free tier should be sufficent for this as long as you have enough credits.